 WFA Method highlights

-The work itself is done manually, which makes it more manageable and reproducible within our cultural context than using large machines.
+The work is manual, so it is far more affordable and reproducible in the domestic rural context than large machines.

 Well Clubs